 Read more: Huawei P40 Pro vs Pixel 4XL camera

-While the Samsung Galaxy S20 Ultra and Huawei P40 Pro Plus might offer the very best in-class camera hardware on the market, I’m more interested in the capabilities of the more reasonably priced 2020 flagship.
+While the Samsung Galaxy S20 Ultra and Huawei P40 Pro Plus offered the very best-in-class camera hardware at launch, I’m more interested in the more reasonably priced 2020 flagship capabilities.
 Plus, who really needs a 10x zoom anyway?
 Let’s dive in and see which can claim the photography crown.

 Click here for full-quality image samples.